fossasia/eventyay-tickets/doc/administrator/installation.rst

     [Install]
     WantedBy=multi-user.target

+pretalx optionally runs with Celery, a service that allows for long-running tasks (like sending many emails) to be performed asynchronously in the background.
+We strongly recommend running pretalx with Celery workers, as some things, like cleaning up unused files, are otherwise not going to work.

-If you decide to use Celery (giving you asynchronous execution for long-running tasks), you’ll also need a second service ``/etc/systemd/system/pretalx-worker.service`` with the following content::
+To run Celery workers, you’ll need a second service ``/etc/systemd/system/pretalx-worker.service`` with the following content::

     [Unit]